ericchaves/marked-inline/docs/README.md

 Sample project to ilustrate "base-reference" path problem between Marked-github/Github.

-Those links will work on Marked, but produce a 404 in Github.
+Those links will work on Marked, but won't Github.

 Linking to [pageone](pageone.md)
 Linking to [pagetwo](pagetwo.md)